 The women were strangled to death from 2007 through 2009.

-In 2011 Sowell was found guilty on 82 of the 83 counts against him and acquitted of one - aggravated robbery of the surviving victim Gladys Wade.
-He is sentenced to death.
+In 2011, Sowell was found guilty on 82 of the 83 counts against him and acquitted of one - aggravated robbery of the surviving victim Gladys Wade.
+He was sentenced to death.